videojs/http-streaming/README.md

 Note that although these usage events are listed below, they may change at any time without a major version change.

-HLS usage events are triggered on the tech with the exception of the 3 hls-reload-error events, which are triggered on the player.
+VHS usage events are triggered on the tech with the exception of the 3 vhs-reload-error events, which are triggered on the player.

 To listen for usage events triggered on the tech, listen for the event type of `'usage'`: